LastPass: 2024 evaluation of password checkup tools

-2025 DOM-based Extension Clickjacking
+2025 DOM-based extension clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including LastPass) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, LastPass version 4.146.8 (September 12, 2025), which was intended to address the issue, remains vulnerable.

+2026 ETH Zurich security analysis

+In February 2026, researchers from the Applied Cryptography Group at ETH Zurich published a study revealing seven security vulnerabilities in LastPass.
+The research demonstrated that the platform's promised "zero-knowledge encryption" could be bypassed if the central server was compromised.

+By simulating a malicious server threat model, the researchers showed that attackers could view and modify stored passwords during routine user interactions, such as logging into the account, opening the vault, or synchronizing data.
+The study attributed these vulnerabilities to a complex code architecture—expanded to accommodate user-friendly features like account recovery and family sharing; and the continued use of outdated cryptographic technologies.

+2026 Klue supply chain data breach

+On June 12, 2026, LastPass, among other firms, fell victim to a supply chain attack, wherein the Icarus extortion group stole OAuth tokens from klue.com for LastPass' Klue integrations with internal Salesforce and Gong environments.
+The group stole customer details – such as phone numbers, email addresses, postal addresses and customer relationship management data – but not the password vaults, though subsequent phishing attacks could be launched using the stolen information.